Django Integration

 from django.contrib.auth import login

-from services.verifywall import verify
+from services.verifywall import check

 def register(request):